hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

 only ever called from one place. the significance of these tiers corresponds exactly to the same tiers described in [#029].

+### about `_this_convention_` as #tier-2 :.F

+as exactly a portmanteau of `library_scope_` and `_file_scope`, `_this_convention_` might confer this:

+  - this method is only ever called from this same file it's defined in.

+  - this method is part of a frontend/implementation (shell/kernel)
+    adapter-type relationship, where there is a coordinating agent that "hooks out" to an implementing agent by calling this method. as such it can be the case that there are multiple definitions but only a single location of call for such a method.